FASHI: A search for extragalactic OH megamasers with FAST

-The OHM IRAS\,10106+4708 was first discovered by the FASHI survey (see Figures\,\ref{Fig:IRAS10106+4708}).
-The optical coordinates and the spectroscopic redshift \citep[$z_{\odot}=0.20481$;][]{Saunders2000} are in good agreement with the observed OH line coordinates and redshift ($z_{\odot}=0.20529$) for this object.
-The strong sharp peak of the OH line is $24.73\pm1.32$\,mJy.
-The OH luminosity is $\Loh = 10^{3.67\pm0.01} \Lsun$ (see Table\,\ref{tab:oh}).
-IRAS\,10106+4708 has a FIR luminosity of $\Lfir = 10^{12.04\pm0.05} \Lsun$ (see Table\,\ref{tab:oc}), which belongs to a ULIRG.
-In Figure\,\ref{Fig:IRAS10106+4708}, the optical RGB image shows a compact nucleus with extended tidal tails.
-The object is bright in all four WISE bands, and the optical data display an evident tidal tail.
+\textbf{IRAS\,10106+4708} The source is bright in all four WISE bands, and the optical data display an evident tidal tail (see Figure\,\ref{Fig:IRAS-Continued}).
 Despite that, the optical extinction is significant, leading to the absence of the H$\beta$ and [O{ {III}}] lines.
-The WISE color at ([4.6]-[12], [3.4]-[4.6]) is approximately estimated to be (4.18, 0.86) based on the WISE flux.
-As a result, this object is speculated to be a dusty quasar \citep{Nikutta2014}.
-The measured OH and infrared parameters are listed in Tables\,\ref{tab:oh} and \ref{tab:oc}.
+WISE colors are estimated to be [4.6]-[12] = 4.18 and [3.4]-[4.6] = 0.86, leading this object to be described as a dusty quasar \citep{Nikutta2014}.